 Investors must open an account with the Company prior to first investing.
 Account Opening Forms must be used for this purpose, and are available from the Company, the Management Company, the Administrative Manager or Distributors upon request.
 Pursuant to the Luxembourg Law of 12 November 2004 (as amended) on the fight against money laundering and terrorist financing, any other applicable laws and regulations and the relevant circulars of the Luxembourg supervisory authority, obligations have been imposed on professionals of the financial sector to prevent the use of undertakings for collective investment such as the Company for money laundering and terrorist financing purposes.
 These provisions necessitate the Administrative Manager on behalf of the Management Company to comply with "Know Your Customer" ("KYC") obligations which require to know and ascertain the identity of each investor, as well as that of other persons related to this investor (such as any of this investor's beneficial owners or proxyholders), the source of the funds being invested in the Company, and, as the case may be, the source of wealth of the investor.
 The Administrative Manager on behalf of the Management Company must also take reasonable measures to verify each of these persons' identity so that it is satisfied that it knows who the investors' beneficial owners are and take reasonable measures to understand the ownership and control structure of the investors.
-The list of identification documents to be provided by each investor will be based on the AML/CTF and KYC requirements as provided in the applicable AML/CTF laws and regulations, including the CSSF's circulars and regulations as amended from time to time and based on the AML/CTF & KYC Guidelines agreed between the Management Company and the Administrative Manager.
+The list of identification documents to be provided by each investor will be based on the AML/CTF and KYC requirements as provided in the AML/CTF & KYC Guidelines agreed between the Management Company and the Administrative Manager.
 These requirements may be amended, from time to time (for example, upon the introduction of new Luxembourg laws or regulations).